List of Twin Peaks characters: Andrew Packard

 Andrew Packard, played by Dan O'Herlihy, was the sprightly and high-spirited owner of the Packard Sawmill.
 He was supposedly killed in a boating accident brought about by Hank Jennings, working on behalf of Andrew's wife, Josie, and his former business partner, Thomas Eckhardt, a sinister businessman operating in the Far East.
 Later it is revealed that Andrew anticipated the attempt and went into hiding.

 Andrew and his sister Catherine Martell have a mutual distrust but are also mutually beneficent.
 Catherine seems to resent that Pete, her husband, gets along very well with Andrew.

 Before he is killed, Eckhardt leaves Andrew and Catherine a mysterious puzzle.
 It is a box, with an astrological code on it, which in Russian doll fashion contains several other boxes within it.
 Andrew and Pete finally discover a key to a safety deposit box at the local bank after Andrew shoots the smallest one with the revolver he carries beneath his jacket.

 When Andrew and Pete go to the bank and open the deposit, a bomb is triggered.
-The extent of the damage is unclear, as this happened in the final episode, but Andrew, Pete, and the bank clerk likely all died in the explosion (Audrey, chained to the bank vault door, was slated to have survived).
+The extent of the damage is unclear, as this happens in the final episode, but Andrew, Pete, and the bank clerk likely all died in the explosion (Audrey, chained to the bank vault door, was slated to have survived).